glimmercharger/glimmercharger/README.md

 Follow my instagram (I guess)

-## Fun Fact
+## Fun Fact 📚
 I spent 5 hours on a python project... then scrapped it becuase it didn't work...
-I couldnt be bothered 😂
+I couldnt be bothered to fix it 😂

 ## What i'm Developing Now 💻